 4) Better Product.

 We’ve found that having everyone on the same team fosters the development of innovative workflows.
-It should come as no surprise, as the core team becomes more familiar with the data it this leads to greater overall insight into the data itself.
+It should come as no surprise, as the core team becomes more familiar with the data it naturally leads to greater insight.
 They can reuse previously processed data, streamline privilege screens, integrate guidelines from outside counsel, company acronym lists, etc.

 5) Less Cost.